 Automating repetitive tasks.

-AI in HR and recruiting gets people to move away from the repetitive tasks not to waste their talents.
+AI in HR and recruiting gets people to move away from repetitive tasks not to waste their talents.
 As a result, they can target their energies on more high-level tasks, such as finding promising employees and working to keep them with the company.
 HR staff will focus on being a strategic partner to business divisions rather than crunching data as a task processor.
 AI will empower companies to make faster decisions by:

 - Accessing up-to-date information.